jackychen8173/Java-RPG/README.md

 - fighting monsters
 - recruiting new characters

-The end goal of the game would be to destroy all the monsters and save the world.
+The end goal of the game would be to destroy all the monsters and beat the game.

 ## Users and Interest